chris-blackburn/ECE4525-Final/README.md

 showing them that they need to bounce a cannon ball off the ground to hit themselves in the air and over the wall.
 In other words, I let the level progression do the teaching.

+## Checkpoint 2
+As I talked to Dr. Hsiao in class about, I'm deferring a lot of my artwork and animations since I want to do nice pixel art.
+I am not adept at creating it, so it takes me a very long time to do - I'm going to spend some time over break to make some nice pixel art with animations.
+At that time, I will update the start screen and main game to include those animations (it's difficult to animate since I have to draw a new picture for every frame that the art will cycle through).
+To reiterate, I went in this direction because this assignment is largely graded on artwork.
+For me and my game, this checkpoint would have basically been a finished game (If I have one level, I pretty much have them all).
+It was just an impractical amount of work for a checkpoint for my style of game.

+That being said, I focused on the logic of my game and did a lot of tuning for this checkpoint.
+A large portion of the game is complete.
+All that's left is the following:

+1. Pixel art
+2. Create more levels (this game is tile based, so will not be difficult to do)
+3. Enemies with different characteristics

+In terms of enemies, it may seem like a full feature to add, but I've followed a nice object oriented design.
+All that I would need to do to add an enemy is to extend my Entity class and add a few unique characteristics (as well as the art).
+The same is true with any hazards I would add in the levels.
+Not much more work is necessary to expand in this direction.

+This game is a multi-level platformer where I want players to be able to experiment with gameplay and to try new things.
+By providing tight controls and an interesting mechanic, I've done just that.
+This is exactly the game I'd want to play.
+I showed this off with the level I provided - there is no _one_ way to navigate the level.
+You can simply jump around, or you can use the cannonball ricochet to catapult yourself to a different area.

+Your character, can move left and right and can also jump.
+Any walls (currently the darker colored blocks), you cannot move through.
+I have a dotted line showing you where your mouse is aiming.
+When you click, you will fire off a "cannon ball" in that direction.
+It will bounce 2 times before dissappearing.

+If you use the ricochet to hit yourself, you will adopt the velocity of the cannon ball.
+There are a few neat tricks you can do with this mechanic like using it to get more air off a jump, or using it to move faster across the ground.
+With this, it's possible to introduce a wide range of levels.

+In terms of visuals, right now, I'm just drawing the collision boxes for the main character and the cannon ball.
+The line coming out of that is the direction of velocity for that entity.

+A few things I will add in terms of art:

+1. Characters with animation
+2. Main character's cannon with shooting animation
+3. Explosion effects for the cannonball (bouncing and dissappearing)
+4. Tile art (changes depening on surrounding tiles e.g. corners and flat areas will be different and are automatically generated)

+Just to be clear: animations will consist of cycling through severl frames in a sprite sheet that I will create.